htnweb/MH-Portfolio/README.md

 # My Portfolio

-## Made Using Next.js, Tailwind, and Framer-motion. (test)
+## Made Using Next.js, Tailwind, and Framer-motion.

-### Still working on profile picture, different viewports, and optimization.
+### Still working on profile picture.